Anti-euro German AfD party aims to end leadership dispute

-BREMEN, Germany (Reuters) - The euroskeptic Alternative for Germany (AfD) party that has been siphoning votes from Angela Merkel’s conservatives voted narrowly on Saturday to support a demand by founder Bernd Lucke to stop making itself look foolish and choose a single leader.
+BREMEN, Germany, Jan 31 (Reuters) - The founder of the eurosceptic Alternative for Germany party that has been siphoning votes from Angela Merkel’s conservatives urged an AfD congress on Saturday to stop making itself look foolish and choose a single leader.

-Lucke’s proposal to change several AfD party rules - including eliminating two of the party’s three leaders by the end of 2015 - just barely cleared the two-thirds majority threshold with 1,001 of the 1,473 delegates voting in favour.

-“We’ve put this troublesome chapter behind us and won a constructive result,” Lucke said after a 12-hour debate.

-Lucke had warned delegates in the northern port city of Bremen that the AfD, Germany’s fastest growing party that has soared to 7 percent in national opinion polls, needs to dispense with its tripartite leadership in order to succeed.
+Bernd Lucke told 1,700 delegates in the northern port city of Bremen that the two-year-old AfD, Germany’s fastest growing party that has soared to 7 percent in national polls, needs to dispense with its tripartite leadership in order to succeed.

 “We’re not a bowling club or a rabbit breeding society that we can run in our spare time,” Lucke said in a speech.
 “How did the party leadership work these two years?
 Here’s my one-word answer: ‘Botched’.
 We can’t continue like this.”